Builderbot2000/python-mini-projects-1/projects/Captcha_Genrator/README.md

-# Captcha Genrator
+# Captcha Generator
-A simple image captcha genrator
+A simple image captcha generator

 ### Prerequisites
 1. Install the dependencies by executing the following command